BACK TO TOP

 Problem Solution Essay Outline

-A problem solution essay identifies a problem and provides a one or more solution to it.
+A problem-solution essay identifies a problem and provides one or more solutions to it.
 It usually consists of three parts: introduction, body paragraph, and conclusion.

 Evaluation Essay Outline

 The purpose of writing an evaluation essay is to judge a particular topic according to certain criteria.

 In order to write a perfect evaluation essay, refer to the following outline.

 A definition essay explores a certain term and provides personal understanding of the term.
 This essay is more than a dictionary definition.

 You can also check out the following definition essay outline for more help.

 To create an outline for an essay, you need to understand the assignment, how many arguments you will use, and the length of the essay.
 Once you have a good idea of what the essay will be like, it will be easier to draft an effective outline.

 Know the Purpose: Before starting writing, you need to figure out your goal.
 Why are you writing this essay?
 Are you trying to inform the reader, persuade them, or just entertain them?
 Knowing the purpose will help you choose a thesis statement, research type, and writing technique.